CMDCM (AW/SW) James B. Daniels JR.

 United States Navy

-Master Chief Daniels was born in Miami Florida, as a child his family relocated to Albany GA.
+Master Chief Daniels was born in Miami, Florida.
+As a child, his family relocated to Albany, GA.
 He graduated from Dougherty High School in the summer of 1986 and entered the Navy through the Delayed Entry Program in December 1986.
-He completed basic training at Recruit Training Command, Great Lakes, IL. in February, 1987.
+He completed basic training at Recruit Training Command, Great Lakes, Illinois in February, 1987.

 Following Recruit Training, Master Chief Daniels reported to OS "A" school in preparation for his assignment in the fleet as an Operations Specialist.
 His first duty assignment was aboard USS DEWEY (DDG-45) in Charleston, SC until DEWEY's decommissioning.
 His follow-on sea tours were USS THORN (DDG-988) also in Charleston, USS VICKSBURG (CG-69) in Mayport, Florida, USS GEORGE WASHINGTON (CVN-73) in Norfolk, Virginia and USS COWPENS (CG-63) in Yokosuka, Japan.
 Master Chief Daniels' shore tours are Security Detachment NAS Jacksonville, Florida and Fleet Area Control and Surveillance Facility (FACSFAC) in JACKSONVILLE, Florida.